Psychological Science, MS

 Admission

 The Graduate College admission requirements apply for all programs.
 All candidates for admission must have a minimum grade point average of 3.0 (or B) on a 4.0 scale in courses representing the last 60 hours of work completed for the bachelor’s degree.
 The candidate for admission to the graduate program should ordinarily have the following preparation: a minimum of 15 semester hours in psychology, a laboratory research methods course in psychology, and a course in statistics.
 Departmental committees also consider Graduate Record Examination (GRE) scores and letters of recommendation.
 Preference is given to students who have taken mathematics beyond college algebra and to those who have some research experience.
 Students are accepted only for fall admission.
-The M.S. in Psychological Science application deadline is February 6, 2022.
+For deadlines and additional application information, please visit the department's website.

 In addition to the aforementioned criteria, applicants are evaluated on their supporting documents, career goals, career promise, and research interests.
 Additional weight is given to the quality and extent of prior research and other relevant experience.